WholeSurplus/slate/source/index.html.md

 ---
-title: API Reference
+title: API Documentation of Integration Between WholeSurplus and Metronom

-language_tabs: # must be one of https://git.io/vQNgJ
+#language_tabs: # must be one of https://git.io/vQNgJ
-  - shell
+  #- shell
-  - ruby
+  #- ruby
-  - python
+  #- python
-  - javascript
+  #- javascript

 toc_footers:
-  - <a href='#'>Sign Up for a Developer Key</a>
-  - <a href='https://github.com/lord/slate'>Documentation Powered by Slate</a>
+  - <a href='https://wholesurplus.com/'>See our homepage.</a>

 includes:
   - errors